vberdejoespinola/translate-text-classifier-spanish/README.md

 Before running any script, please download the relevant text data.<br />
 The links below provide access to the data.<br />

-Additional data are available in the links below due to their size.<br />
+Additional results are available in the links below due to their size.<br />

 **Overview of scripts**